j-mud/RuntimeDetectionCapstone/README.md

 Open **http://localhost:5174** in your browser.

+- Register a new account (or log in if you already have one)
+- Paste any URL into the scan box and submit
+- View the detection result, risk level, confidence score, and LLM explanation

-The dashboard shows:
+The dashboard also shows:
 - Threat metrics and scan counts
 - Breakdown by threat category (phishing / malware / defacement / benign)
 - Active ML model versions
 - Generated reports (downloadable as PDF/CSV)
 - Admin tools: user management, model upload/rollback, audit log

-> Log in with the same credentials you created on the frontend.

 ---

-## Summary — three terminals
+## Summary — two terminals

 ```
 Terminal 1 (project root):   python3 run.py          → http://localhost:5000
-Terminal 2 (frontend/):      npm run dev             → http://localhost:5173
-Terminal 3 (dashboard/):     npm run dev             → http://localhost:5174
+Terminal 2 (dashboard/):     npm run dev             → http://localhost:5174
 ```

-Use **http://localhost:5173** for scanning URLs.
-Use **http://localhost:5174** for analytics and admin.
+Use **http://localhost:5174** for scanning URLs, analytics, and admin.

 ---